 About UsWe are two families who have come together to create a community farm.
 We grow and raise a diverse selection of products that we believe are our staples for ourselves and the customers we serve.
 We are committed to raising and growing animals and plants in the most natural way we know, focusing on health from the soil up.
-We produce for sale whole grain, naturally fermented German breads (baked on farm in our wood-fired oven), fresh, creamy raw milk, 100% grass-fed beef, a diverse array of nutrient packed greens (year round), and pasture-raised pork.
+We produce for sale whole grain, naturally fermented German breads (baked on farm in our wood-fired oven), 100% grass-fed beef, and a diverse array of nutrient packed greens (year round).

 Our farm store is open Tuesdays, Fridays, and Saturdays where we sell our veggies, bread, maple syrup, and eggs.
 Many of our customers enjoy coming for our products but also to visit with the animals, walk around the gardens, and just enjoy being on a working farm.
 We encourage customers to truly get to know the land, animals, plants, and farmers responsible for producing the healthy food they are eating!

 Farm HistoryBread & Butter Farm was started in October 2009.
 Corie and Adam purchased the farm from the Leduc Family who had put the farm into a conservation easement through the Vermont Land Trust.
 Corie and Adam’s proposal to purchase the farm was chosen by the Land Trust in August of 2009 and they closed on the farm in September 2009.